 Gain a better understanding of various types of gears and bearings.
-Learn about the limitations and capabilities of rolling element bearings and the gears that they support.
-Grasp and understand how to properly apply the best gear-bearing combination to any gearbox from simple to complex.
+Learn about the limitation and capabilities of rolling element bearings and the gears that they support.
+Grasp an understanding of how to properly apply the best gear-bearing combination to any gearbox from simple to complex.

 Gear design engineers; management involved with design, maintenance, customer service, and sales.

 From time to time AGMA uses photographs, survey answers and testimonial of AGMA events in its promotional materials.
 Unless this permission is revoked in writing to the AGMA, by virtue of your attendance all attendees agree to the use of their likeness in such materials.